Autocephaly of the Orthodox Church of Ukraine: Bill n. 5309, churches' names

 It was expected that on 20 December 2018, the Ukrainian Parliament was going vote a law to force the UOC-MP to change its name (bill n.
 5309).
 This law concerns the name of religious organizations (associations) that are part of a religious organization (association) whose governing center is outside the borders of Ukraine, in a state which, according to the Law of Ukraine, is recognized as carrying out military aggression against Ukraine and/or temporarily occupying part of the territory of Ukraine.
 On 20 December, the bill was successfully voted, while members of the UOC-MP were holding a protest outside the parliament.
 Soon after the law was passed, a brawl erupted in the parliament between the deputies.

 On 20 December, the UOC-MP called the Ukrainian President to veto the bill.
-The next day, Epiphany, primate of the OCU, declared his support for this bill.
+The next day, Epiphanius of Kyiv, primate of the OCU, declared his support for this bill.
 On 22 December, President Poroshenko signed the law 2662-VIII (formerly bill 5309) and said that those changes in the law created "better conditions" for the exercise of freedom of choice of religion "for those who decide which Orthodox jurisdiction to belong to ...
 Either to the newly created autocephalous Orthodox Church of Ukraine, or to the church that insists on maintaining its connection and dependence on ROC".
 On 25 December, the UOC-MP said it would appeal to Constitutional Court to invalidate the law of the bill 5309.

 The law of the bill 5309 became effective on 27 December 2018.
 "From now on, the state body for religious affairs – the Department of Religions and Nationalities – must conduct a religious expert examination that determines which religious organizations are subject to this provision.
 The results of the examination will be published in the official publication Uriadovy Kuryer.
 Communities have 9 months to change their name and submit relevant documents to public authorities.
 Otherwise, the statute of the respective religious organization will cease to be in force in the part which defines its full official name."